About Mt. Zion UMC

 A major renovation of the sanctuary, with the addition of offices and classrooms, was completed in 1971.
 The additional space enabled an outreach ministry to be extended to the preschool Head Start Program under the auspices of the Camden County Office of Economic Opportunity (OEO) in 1975.
 The initial parsonage located at the top of the hill, east of the cemetery, was completed in 1891.
 It served pastors until 1951.
 The construction of the New Jersey Turnpike, which bisected Lawnside and required the removal of homes located in its path, enabled Mt.
 Zion to produce the building currently located west of the church.
 This served as the second parsonage until 1987.
 The third parsonage (remote location) soon became the property of Mt.
 Zion.
 The property to the east at the intersection of White Horse Pike and Davis Road, formerly known as the "Acorn Inn", was also procured.

 Additional land was procured to the west of the current buildings (church and former parsonage) in 1997, on which an eighty-space parking lot was recently completed.
 With God's continued blessing and congregational support, Mt.
 Zion has increased its land ownership along the White Horse Pike (NJ Highway Route #30) to over four (4) acres.

-Thirty-nine pastors of record have served Mt.
+Forty pastors of record have served Mt.
 Zion congregations throughout its history.
-The current minister, Pastor Douglas A. Goldsborough, Sr., continues to spiritually encourage us to fulfill our vision and mission statements:
+The new and current minister, Pastor Clifford Still, Sr., will continue to spiritually encourage us to fulfill our vision and mission statements: